altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/boot-examples/ug-linux-boot-s10-soc.md

 Linux will boot up.
 Use 'root' as username, a password will not be required.

 ## Other Examples

+This section describes additional examples that allows the HPS to boot from other flash devices.

 ### Boot from QSPI
 See  Stratix® 10 Boot From QSPI section in the **HPS Baseline System Example Design User Guide: Stratix® 10 SX SoC FPGA Development Kit (H-Tile)** page.